hadipourh/faultyaes/README.md

 ## Generate Diagrams of Our Paper

-The codes required to produce the figures of our paper, are included in [](), and you can reproduce the shapes by running the following command:
+The codes required to produce the figures of our paper, are included in [gendiagrams.py](gendiagrams.py), and you can reproduce the shapes by running the following command:

 ```sh
 python3 gendiagrams.py
 ```

-After running the above command, figures are generated and stored in side the folder [Figures](Figures) in [svg](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.
+After running the above command, figures are generated and stored inside the folder [Figures](Figures) in [svg](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.

 **Plot the Number of Non-observed Values With Respect to the Number of Available Ciphertexts - Overview**